 The Indian government has only itself to blame for failing to take action demanded and begged of it, through pressure and polite appeals, from all over the world since 1999, a failure that threatens to eventually cripple the country1s skins trade.
 Last year, in less than five months, PETA’s campaign cost the Indian leather industry an estimated 1.26 billion rupees in losses from foreign buyers.

 PETA reports that cows, calves, bullocks, buffaloes and other animals are still being transported illegally in suffocating conditions, suffering wounds and smothering to death as the lorries carrying them bribe their way past state checkpoints and drivers careen at breakneck speeds, throwing the animals to the floor to be crushed and gored.
-Despite pleas from animal welfare groups, the Dalai Lama and American movie stars like Pam Anderson, thousands of cattle in Tamil Nadu, Kerala and Karnataka are still being forced to walk for days to their deaths.
+Despite pleas from animal welfare groups and American movie stars like Pam Anderson, thousands of cattle in Tamil Nadu, Kerala and Karnataka are still being forced to walk for days to their deaths.
 When they collapse, they are beaten and have their tails broken at each joint.
 At slaughterhouses like the Bangalore and Calcutta municipal abattoirs, animals are dragged to the kill floors, sometimes by children, have their throats hacked at with blunt blades in full view of each other and are skinned for leather bags and

 shoes, even while still alive.